Aphthous stomatitis: Prognosis

-By definition, there is no serious underlying medical condition, and most importantly, the ulcers do not represent oral cancer nor are they infectious.
+By definition, there is no serious underlying medical condition, and most importantly, the ulcers do not represent oral cancer, nor are they infectious.
 However, aphthae are capable of causing significant discomfort.
 There is a spectrum of severity, with symptoms ranging from a minor nuisance to disabling.
 Due to pain during eating, weight loss may develop as a result of not eating in severe cases of aphthous stomatitis.
 Usually, the condition lasts for several years before spontaneously disappearing in later life.

 Epidemiology

 Aphthous stomatitis affects between 5% and 66% of people, with about 20% of individuals in most populations having the condition to some degree.
 This makes it the most common disease of the oral mucosa.
 Aphthous stomatitis occurs worldwide, but is more common in developed countries.

 Within nations, it is more common in higher socioeconomic groups.
-Males and females are affected in an equal ratio, and the peak age of onset between 10 and 19 years.
+Males and females are affected in an equal ratio, and the peak age of onset is between 10 and 19 years.
 About 80% of people with aphthous stomatitis first developed the condition before the age of 30.
 There have been reports of ethnic variation.
 For example, in the United States, aphthous stomatitis may be three times more common in white-skinned people than black-skinned people.